MET-OM/dnora/README.md

 DNORA can:
 - create high resolution grid from open access Emodnet 2018 bathymetry within the NORA3 domain
-- create wind forcing and 2d spectra at the boundaries based on NORA3
+- create wind forcing and 2d spectra at the boundaries based on NORA3 (hindcast) and WAM4 (forecast)
-- create parameter file(s) for the spectral model (SWAN and soon WW3)
+- create parameter file(s) for the spectral model (SWAN and WW3)
 - run the spectral model

 Example: